The battle of Mu’tah is a very important conflict in the history of Islam because it demonstrated the power of Muslims to the Romans.

 Moreover, the battle also showed the spirit of martyrdom among Muslims.
 This created fear among the rivals of Muslims.

-Furthermore, the conflict was also significant because the Prophecy of Prophet Muhammad (S.A.W) about the battle proved to be correct.
+Furthermore, the conflict was also significant because the Prophecy of Prophet Muhammad (peace be upon him) about the battle proved to be correct.

 Due to this, the belief of the Muslims in Prophet (S.A.W) increased.

 In the same way, when Romans ruthlessly killed an innocent Muslim, it became essential to tell them that this would not be permitted.
-All the transgressors thus became informed of this fact.
+All the transgressors thus became familiar with this fact.

 Lastly, the battle was also significant because when a very small force of Muslims defeated a massive Roman army, the strength of Allah became visible to all Muslims.